 Virgil Earp accepted the appointment for the position of Deputy U.S. Marshal on November 27, 1879.
 In an interview, Virgil himself said, "I went from Prescott to Tombstone as Deputy United States Marshal."9 All the group left Prescott and arrived in Tombstone the first part of December.
 Only Doc Holliday and Big Nose Kate did not travel with them.
 They stayed behind at that time for local gambling opportunity.

 Virgil and Allie found a house on the Southwest corner of Fremont and 1st Street.
-Wyatt found a location just down from them.
+Wyatt found a location just down from them, slightly West [Read More>].
 Virgil busied himself getting settled in town.

 He had some tasks as Deputy U.S. Marshal, none too serious at first.
 In July of 1880, there was an anti-Chinese mob in town.
 He notified Dake of the possibility of a riot occurring.16

 Dake had asked him to handle problems with marauding cow-boys in the area.
 In the late 1800s the word "cow-boy" applied to ranch hands who roamed the range.
-They grabbed cattle, especially those near the border.
+They grabbed cattle, especially those nearby, and just across the border.
 They were accused of changing brands and then selling them.
 Virgil anticipated working to solve this problem.

 But Virgil wasn't paid very well.
 Officially, he was called on intermittently to help county and city administrators.
 An incident in late October, 1880 led Virgil to try to expand his law opportunity.

 City Marshal Fred White was shot by Curly Bill Brocius.
 White admitted before he died that it was accidental.
 He expired a few days later from his gut wound.